gabanox/aws-eks/README.md

     ./cloud9setup.sh
     ```

+1. Now you will create your EKS cluster, but first add as an environment variable the EKS cluster name you would like to use (e.g. eks-lab-cluster).
+Replace <cluster-name> with your desired EKS cluster name.

+    ```sh
+    export clusterName=<cluster-name>
+    ```

 1. Run this command to create a 2 nodes EKS cluster, using `t3.medium` instance type.
 If you would like to change the cluster configuration you can update `eksctl-spinup-cluster.sh` file.
-Replace <cluster-name> with the desired value.

     ```sh
     chmod +x eksctl-spinup-cluster.sh
-    ./eksctl-spinup-cluster.sh <cluster-name>
+    ./eksctl-spinup-cluster.sh $clusterName
     ```

     Cluster will take 15-20 minutes to fully deploy.